Mick Shields: Life and club and representative career

-Post Playing Career
+Post playing career

-From 1940 to 1950 he continued his involvement with Rugby League in a coaching and development role for various periods of time at Belmont Rugby League (later to become Lakes United) and at the Cessnock Goannas.
+From 1940 to 1950, he continued his involvement with Rugby League in a coaching and development role for various periods of time at Belmont Rugby League (later to become Lakes United) and at the Cessnock Goannas.

-In 1951 he hosted, on radio station 2CK Cessnock, a Newcastle Rugby League Weekly Commentary and News Report.
+In 1951, he hosted, on radio station 2CK Cessnock, a Newcastle Rugby League Weekly Commentary and News Report.

-In 1972 Mick retired as an Engineer in the Coal Mining Industry and returned to live at Kurri Kurri where he was an active member and committeeman of the Kurri Kurri Bowling Club.
+In 1972, Shields retired as an Engineer in the Coal Mining Industry and returned to live at Kurri Kurri where he was an active member and committeeman of the Kurri Kurri Bowling Club.

-Mick was the first Rugby League International that had commenced his career with the Kurri Kurri Club and was remembered in 2010 for this achievement by being selected in the Kurri Kurri Rugby League Team of the century.
-Other ex Kurri Kurri Internationals in this team were Rees Duncan Jnr. who represented Australia in 1952, Bill Hamilton in 1973, Eddie Lumsden in 1959-1963, Jack Lumsden in 1952, Jeff Masterman in 1981, John Sattler in 1967-1969-1971, Gary Sullivan in 1970-1972 and Noel White in 1946.
+Shields was the first Rugby League International that had commenced his career with the Kurri Kurri Club and was remembered in 2010 for this achievement by being selected in the Kurri Kurri Rugby League Team of the century.
+Other ex Kurri Kurri Internationals in this team were Rees Duncan Jnr. who represented Australia in 1952, Bill Hamilton in 1973, Eddie Lumsden in 1959–1963, Jack Lumsden in 1952, Jeff Masterman in 1981, John Sattler in 1967-1969-1971, Gary Sullivan in 1970-1972 and Noel White in 1946.